Pixel Code

 1. Game balls (featured): event logo + year (clean and bold)

-2. Warm-up / court balls: same mark, simpler print (still readable)
+2. Warm-up / court balls: Event logo + year; simpler print that is still readable

-3. Merch / sponsor balls: “limited edition” feel for VIPs and sponsors
+3. Merch / sponsor balls: “limited edition” for VIPs and sponsors

 Quick decision table (pick your tournament strategy fast)